A p-adic Labesse-Langlands transfer: Introduction

 \subsection{Acknowledgments}

 The results of this article are part of the author's Ph.D.\ thesis.
 I would like to thank my supervisor Kevin Buzzard for his patience and his constant support.
 I am furthermore grateful to Ga{\"e}tan Chenevier, Toby Gee, David Loeffler and Olivier Ta{\"{\i}}bi for many helpful conversations.
+Finally I would like to thank the anonymous referee for many helpful comments and for suggesting the elegant argument sketched in Remark \ref{elg}.

-\section{Preliminaries on Eigenvarieties, Hecke algebras and weight spaces}
+\section{Preliminaries on eigenvarieties, Hecke algebras and weight spaces}